amitxv/PC-Tuning/docs/post-install.md

     bcdedit /set nx AlwaysOff
     ```

-- Configure the operating system name, I usually name it to whatever Windows version I am using e.g. Windows 10 1803
+- Configure the operating system name, I usually name it to whatever Windows version I am using such as ``Windows 10 1803``

     ```bat
     bcdedit /set {current} description "OSNAME"